kanyun-inc/ytk-mp4j/README.md

 ### Experiments

-We test the performance of collective communications in ytk-mp4j with different double array sizes and numbers of slaves using a 1 Gigabit Ethernet.
+We test the costs of collective communications in ytk-mp4j with different double array sizes and numbers of slaves using a 1 Gigabit Ethernet in milliseconds.

 **slaves(#2)**